 How Will Virtual Reality in Education Change How We Learn and Teach?

 Liz Kolb was an associate professor of education and learning technologies at the University of Michigan.
 In 2011, she developed an educational model that focuses on three components.
 She proposes that educators should consider thinking about these three components before adding any technology teaching tool.
 This framework is meant to help coach teachers and administrators to decide on the overall impact of their technology choices.
-These three components, known as the “Triple E” framework are:
+These three components, known as the “Triple E” framework

 - Extend Learning: Does the technology tool extend learning outside of a student’s typical school day?
 Does it connect students with everyday life experiences?